asi-wroclaw/git101/README.md

 1. Install latest Pandoc and Ruby
 2. Go to `slides` directory
-3. Run `bundle install`
-4. Edit `slides.md` to suit your needs
+3. Edit `slides.md` to suit your needs
-5. Issue `make`
+4. Issue `make`
-6. Your brand new presentation is available at `index.html`
+5. Your brand new presentation is available at `index.html`
-7. OPTIONAL: If you want a zip archive with the talk then issue `make release`
+6. OPTIONAL: If you want a zip archive with the talk then issue `make release`